 New Lawsuit Seeks Budget Information D.C.
 Withholds – Though Required by Law to Be Published

-UPDATE 2-12-21: The court in an opinion February 12 rejected the D.C. government motion to dismiss the case.
-Such early opinions signal the court is unimpressed with some of the basic legal arguments.
-In this early opinion, however, the court did not address whether it has the power to order the D.C. government to publish records.
-Some courts have read other public records laws (such as federal FOIA) narrowly to say in a FOIA lawsuit, the court has only one remedy available, to order records wrongly withheld be handed over to a requester (not that they be published for all).
-The powers of the court in enforcing mandatory publication have never been reviewed in a D.C. case yet.
-That’s what makes this case interesting, since non-publication is very common in D.C. agencies.
-The court will hear from the parties and decide where the case goes next on March 19, 2021, in virtual Courtroom 516 at 9:30.
+UPDATE 4-9-21: The court has scheduled dueling briefs in the case aimed to yield a decision this summer without a trial.
+The court in February brushed aside the District’s arguments to dismiss the case, and in a March 16 order set the schedule for exchange of papers from April 16 to June 30.
+The court has given no hint of a view whether it has the power to order the D.C. government to publish records as the law requires.
+Some federal courts have read the law narrowly to say in a FOIA lawsuit, the court has only one remedy available, to order records wrongly withheld be handed over to a requester (not that they be published for all).
+The powers of the court in enforcing mandatory publication under D.C. law have never been reviewed in a D.C. case.
+That’s what makes this case interesting, since D.C. agencies commonly ignore the pro-active publication requirement in D.C. law.
+The parties will be back before the court July 23, 2021, at 10:30 in virtual Courtroom 516.

 Attorneys for families of very young children in need of special education filed a lawsuit last week (18) in D.C.
 Superior Court to get documents showing funds for services to help with their disabilities.
 The records are requests sent to the mayor as part of the annual budget process.
 D.C. has failed to publish them and also denied direct requests.